simonpoulding/DataGeneratorTranslators.jl/README.md

 	xsd_generator(io::IO, genname::Symbol, xsduri::AbstractString, startelement::AbstractString)

-where `io` is the file (or other output stream) for the generator, `genname` the name of the generater created (as a symbol), `xsduri` the file or URL of the XML Schema Definition, and `startelement` the top-level element in the generated XML (as this is not specified in XSD).
+where `io` is the file handle (or other output stream) for the generator, `genname` the name of the generater created (as a symbol), `xsduri` the file or URL of the XML Schema Definition, and `startelement` the top-level element in the generated XML (as this is not specified in XSD).

 Note that the created generators require the `LightXML` package (install using `Pkg.add("LightXML")`) in order to output XML.